ThinkDataEd/student/docs/scope.md

 * Create frequency tables in RStudio.

-##**<u>Unit 2</u>**
+##**Unit 2**
-This unit deepens the informal reasoning skills developed in Unit 1 by enriching students' technical vocabulary and developing more precise analytical tools.
+This unit deepens the informal reasoning skills developed in Unit 1 by enriching your technical vocabulary and developing more precise analytical tools.
 Most importantly, this unit introduces the formal concept of probability as a tool for understanding that sometimes patterns observed in data are not "real."
-Traditional courses attempt to develop this understanding through the development of abstract mathematical probability concepts, but IDS creates enduring understanding by teaching students to design and implement simulations using pseudo-random number generators.
-This activity also develops computational thinking by teaching students about some basic programming structures.
+Traditional courses attempt to develop this understanding through the development of abstract mathematical probability concepts, but IDS creates enduring understanding by showing you how to design and implement simulations using pseudo-random number generators.
+This activity also develops computational thinking by teaching you about some basic programming structures.
 Then, the use of models will come to the foreground.
-Students will be introduced to linear models - the most common form of modeling in introductory statistics classes - which will serve as the foundation to learn more complex modeling techniques that use the computer technology available to them later in the course, including smoothing techniques and tree-based models.
+You will be introduced to linear models - the most common form of modeling in introductory statistics classes - which will serve as the foundation to learn more complex modeling techniques that use the computer technology available to you later in the course, including smoothing techniques and tree-based models.

-###**<u>Focus Statistics CCSS-M</u>**
+###**Focus Statistics CCSS-M**
 S-ID 2: Use statistics appropriate to the shape of the data distribution to compare center (median, mean) and spread (interquartile range, standard deviation) of two or more different data sets.